 1. Add <YOUR MAYACHEMTOOLS DIR>/bin to your PATH environment variable.

-2. And check to make sure PATH doesn't contain multiple entries for MayaChemTools package, and all *.pl files in <YOUR MAYACHEMTOOLS DIR>/bin are executable.
+2. And check to make sure PATH doesn't contain multiple entries for MayaChemTools package, and all *.pl and *.py files in <YOUR MAYACHEMTOOLS DIR>/bin are executable.

 That's it.
 And you're all set to try out the various scripts.